Where the College Sample Clauses

 Where the College terminates the Teacher’s employment (other than on grounds of misconduct or unsatisfactory performance) or gives notice (whether verbal or written) to a fixed-term Teacher that their contract will not or is unlikely to be renewed the College will not make deduction(s) under clause 14.4.1.

-Where the College has notified the Faculty Association of its intention of introducing a technological change, the parties will undertake to meet within the next thirty (30) calendar days in an effort to reach agreement on solutions to the problems arising from this change as they affect regular faculty employees.
+Where the College has notified the Employee of its intention of introducing technological change as outlined in Article 40.02, the parties will meet within the next thirty (30) calendar days to engage in consultation in a effort to reach an agreement on solutions to the problems arising from this intended change and on measures to be taken by the employer to protect the Employees from any adverse effects.